 And lastly, it is especially important to consider bottlenecking.
 If your CPU is too weak or too dated, it might be unable to keep up with the eGPU that you end up connecting to it.
 The last thing you want to do is get a $300 enclosure and install a $150 GPU inside it.

-In the end, we could only really recommend the Akitio Node to laptop owners who need to maintain their devices’ portability and who do not consider building a desktop an option.
+In the end, we could only recommend the Akitio Node to laptop owners who need to maintain their devices’ portability and who do not consider building a desktop as an option.

 Even then, we find the Gigabyte AORUS Gaming Box to be a better investment, mainly because it’s extremely compact and comes complete with a GPU (and a rather good one, at that), thus allowing you to bypass the currently insane GPU prices.

 Is the Akitio Node a bad product?
 Most definitely not.
 It is well built and is just the right size, making it both portable and compatible with any GPU.
 However, the dealbreaker will inevitably end up being the price tag.

 That said, as far as other eGPU cases go, the Node is at the top.
 Like the Node, most of them ship without a GPU but are even more expensive.
 So, if you’re not interested in Gigabyte’s offering, then there is hardly a case that presents the better value.